rainnic/bash-scripts/shuffle_files_into_a_folder/README.md

 ```
 ./random.sh -shuffle directory --> to add a random prefix to a directory of mp3
 ./random.sh -clean directory   --> to remove the prefix to a directory of mp3
+./random.sh -tags directory    --> to add id3 tags to a directory of mp3
+                                   from the filename: Album-Artist-Title.mp3
 ```

 __NOTE__: the directory is not necessary if you have the files in the working directory.